domRiddle/ASF/Compatibility.md

 ### .NET Framework

-Currently latest version of .NET Framework is **[4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**.
-Together with previous **[4.6.1](https://www.microsoft.com/en-us/download/details.aspx?id=49981)** release, it creates following list of supported OSes in official .NET Framework implementation by Microsoft:
+Currently latest version of .NET Framework is **[4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**, and it can be installed on following Windows OSes:

 - Windows 10
 - Windows 8.1 (x86 and x64)